 Suppose, you blog about WordPress and your traffic efforts are drawing people interested in Drupal, your bounce rate will not reduce irrespective of how many tips you have implemented correctly, simply because your visitors couldn’t find the content they are looking for.

 One small change that you can bring about is to optimize all your titles.
-What this does is that it helps increase the quality of traffic that comes in from Google.
+What this does is that it helps to increase the quality of traffic that comes in from Google.
 A minor change like this made across your content can have a positive multiplier effect.